alhsu/AmpliVar/README.md

 			diff [/PATH/TO/AMPLIVAR]/test/variant_calling_results/$B $R;
 		done
 		~~~
-    	You should see no output from the above command, which means there is no difference between test output and the pre-computed results.
+    	The above command should produce no output, since there is should not be any difference between test output and
+    	the pre-computed results.

 ## 4. Usage and Program Options
   1. **File naming and formats**